hit9/bitproto/docs/performance.rst

 Another benefit of optimization mode is that the bitproto libraries are no longer required to be dropped in.
 The bitproto compiler in optimization mode already throws out the final encoding and decoding statements, so the bitproto libraries aren't required.
-The libraries are designed to used with standard mode, where protocol extensibility is a feature.
+The libraries are designed to use with standard mode, where protocol extensibility is a feature.

 Smaller Code Size